Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 Now you might interupt me and argue 'object paradim isn't just about methods glued to a type'.
 And you would be right.
 I swept under the rug _inheritence_.
-This feature actually comes from an other spotted codding patters C developers was also doing quite frequently.
+This feature actually comes from spotting another codding patter C developers were also doing quite frequently.
 You reproduce the inheritence by agregating types, and using pointer arithmetic, as shown below.